 Sadly, these earbuds don’t have onboard volume controls.

-Anker Soundcore Life P2 True Wireless Earbuds with 4 Microphones, CVC 8.0 Noise Reduction, Graphene Drivers for Clear Sound, USB C, 40H Playtime, IPX7 Waterproof, Not for iPhone 11 Series
+Anker Soundcore Life P2 True Wireless Earbuds with 4 Microphones, CVC 8.0 Noise Reduction, Graphene Driver, Clear Sound, USB C, 40H Playtime, IPX7 Waterproof, Wireless Earphones for Work, Home Office

 The Anker Soundcore Life P2s are a solid alternative to Apple AirPods.
 While they don't have touch controls, they do have noise reduction, fast charging, and a 40-hour (total) battery life.